SquirroGPT Data Quick-Start Guide#

 Even with best practices, like all generative technology, SquirroGPT may produce inaccurate information about people, places, or facts.
 Please validate answers against the source material.

-To learn more about how to get the most out of SquirroGPT, see Tips for Maximizing Your SquirroGPT Experience.
+To learn more about how to get the most out of SquirroGPT, see Take SquirroGPT for a Test Drive.

 The term instance and server are used interchangeably.
 They refer to your root installation of the Squirro platform in the Squirro-managed cloud referred to as Squirro Self-Service.